 - How experienced are they in your area?

 - Have they successfully sold properties similar to yours recently?
 Find out how long it took them, what prices were achieved, and what the difference between their initial asking price and the sold price was, if any.

-- Don’t become overly fixated with the fee the agent charges.
-Usually the most important things to keep in mind are:
+- When it comes to the fee the agent charges, usually the most important things to keep in mind are:

 - The amount of money the house sells for: the sold price minus the agent’s fee.